-Dr Currie lectures in Personal Development, Health and Physical Education for the primary curriculum and is Subject Coordinator for PDHPE.
+A/Prof Currie is Subject Coordinator for Personal Development, Health and Physical Education for the primary curriculum.
 Janet has qualifications in Education and Health Promotion in addition to holding professional certifications in adult learning, fitness, personal training and aerobic instruction.

 Currie, J 2018, Managing Motherhood A New Wellness Perspective, Springer, Singapore.

-Currie, JL 2018, Radical Leisure: How Mothers Gain Well-Being and Control through Participation in Exercise Classes, Common Ground Research Networks, Champaign, Illinois, USA.View/Download from: UTS OPUS or Publisher's site
+Currie, JL 2018, Radical Leisure: How Mothers Gain Well-Being and Control through Participation in Exercise Classes, Common Ground Research Networks, Champaign, Illinois, USA.View/Download from: Publisher's site

 'Normal' or 'good' mothers adhere as closely as possible to the ideology of motherhood.
 This involves a normative standard of a socially constructed role of someone who devotes her personal time, energy and resources to attending to the needs and welfare of her children and family.
 As part of the ethic of care surrounding motherhood, mothers don't feel justified in taking time out from their daily routine.
 It is therefore not surprising that lack of leisure, lack of time to self and poor mental health are health